Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise

 For the case where the CSI of sensing Eves is unknown, i.e., the sensing Eve-agnostic scenario, the authors in \cite{musallam2025enhancing} enhance sensing security by minimizing the signal-to-artificial-noise ratio while maximizing the SNR of communication users to guarantee communication quality.
 However, data security against communication Eves and the sensing performance of the legitimate sensing receiver are not considered.
 In \cite{han2025sensing}, artificial peaks are created via the ambiguity function (AF) to control the subcarrier power allocation in OFDM systems, resulting in the coexistence of actual and ghost targets in the sensing Eve’s range profile.
-Nevertheless, the ghost targets are confined to the range domain rather than the full angle–range–Doppler domain, making it easier for sensing Eves to correctly identify the true targets.
+Nevertheless, the ghost targets are confined to the range domain rather than the full angle–range–Doppler domain.
 Similarly, \cite{du2025securing} investigates both OTFS and OFDM waveforms for sensing security by optimizing a Kullback–Leibler divergence–based detection metric, such that strong sidelobes are induced in the sensing Eve’s range–Doppler profile to obscure the mainlobe.
 However, both works assume that the sensing Eve’s reference signal contains non-line-of-sight (NLoS) components that inherently degrade its quality.
 In practical scenarios, however, when the sensing Eve is located close to the transmitter, its reference signal may not experience strong NLoS distortion.
 In \cite{chen2025sensing}, sensing security in near-field ISAC systems is achieved by exploiting environmental scatter to mislead sensing eavesdroppers.
 This method relies on prior knowledge of the scatter information at the transmitter and assumes static scattering environments.
-Yet, these recent works focus solely on sensing security and do not explicitly consider communication security.
-An ISAC design considering dual security introduces further challenges and has not been addressed.
+Yet, these recent works address sensing security only, without explicitly considering communication security.